SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/doc_vars_reference.md

 | **First M. Last** - name of the 1st decedent | decedent | decedents[0] | decedents[0] |
 | **First M. Last** - name of the 1st interested party | interested_party | interested_parties[0] | interested_parties[0] |

+### Custom people
+If you use a word with [person-like suffixes](#people-suffixes), the weaver will try to recognize it.
+It will ask you if you want to turn that into a list of people.

 ### Other reserved words
 Other words the [ALWeaver](https://apps-test.suffolklitlab.org/start/assemblylinewizard/assembly_line/#/1&new_session=1) will automatically know.